anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/service.md

     Mac OS: $HOME/.kube/ (Create .kube directory if not present already)\
     Windows: C:\Users\<user-name>\.kube\ (Create .kube directory if not present already)

 2. Create a namespace called "dev"(You can also create namespace with other names.
-However, if you create a namespace with a different name, kindly make sure the same name is updated in "vehicle-service.yaml" file in the code)
+However, if you create a namespace with a different name, kindly make sure the same name is updated in "vehicle-service.yaml" file in the code).
+We will be deploying our application to this namespace.

 3. Create XSUAA/destination service instances\
 Since our application uses destination to connect to services in CNS, we need to create service instance and service binding for both destination and xsuaa.
 (XSUAA will be used to fetch credentials required to connect to the destination service)